 But, this is my opinion, and open to challenge.
 You should seek advice from elsewhere and get another perspective.

-My one qualification is that I’m a self-taught professional artist/illustrator who has lived the life.
+My one qualification is that I’m a self-taught professional artist who has lived the life.

-My art has taken me around the world with no qualifications, besides the quality of my drawings and a work ethic.
+My art has taken me around the world with no qualifications.
+I can draw and have a work ethic.
 It’s all that matters.

 Forget about art school.
 You can start your own art business and you don’t need a degree, that’s for sure.
 Take a look!